-The Nikon D3500 has pretty good battery life, but you’re bound to run into situations where your battery is running out of juice right when things are getting interesting.
+The battery life of the Nikon D3500 isn’t bad.
+It’s at least in line with other DSLRs.
+But you’re bound to run into situations where your battery is running out of juice right when things are getting interesting.
 So having fully charged spares on hand is always a good idea–a truism with any digital camera, not just the D3500.

 So here’s a quick rundown of different Nikon D3500 battery and charger options that work well with this camera.
 It includes Nikon original versions as well as some good options from aftermarket manufacturers.